 The Nebraska Legislature began each of its sessions with a prayer by a chaplain paid by the State with the legislature's approval.
 Ernest Chambers, a member of the Nebraska Legislature, brought an action in Federal District Court, claiming that the legislature's chaplaincy practice violated the Establishment Clause of the First Amendment, and sought injunctive relief.
 The District Court held that the Establishment Clause was not breached by the prayer but was violated by paying the chaplain from public funds, and accordingly enjoined the use of such funds to pay the chaplain.
 The Court of Appeals held that the whole chaplaincy practice violated the Establishment Clause, and accordingly prohibited the State from engaging in any aspect of the practice.
 Thereafter, the Nebraska state officials sought a review of the judgment of the appellate court.

-Did the Nebraska Legislature's chaplaincy practice violate the Establishment Clause?
+Did the chaplaincy practice of the Nebraska Legislature violate the Establishment Clause?